-ized framework for parallel complex systems simulations which directly integrates data decomposition and dynamic load balancing into the framework functionality.
+Most of the parallel CA approaches directly implement the dynamic load balancing algorithm on the own CA algorithm.
+An example (in addition to most of the previously cited works) is offered by the P-CAM system (Schoneveld and de Ronde, 1999), a specialized framework for parallel complex systems simulations which directly integrates data decomposition and dynamic load balancing into the framework functionality.
 Instead, we have chosen to execute the CA over a software tool which transparently implements the dynamic load balancing.
 This modular approach is more flexible, as changes can be introduced in the CA algorithm and in the dynamic load balancing algorithm without affecting each other.
 In addition, the load balancing tool can easily be changed.
-The tool that has been used is Dynamite [18], an automated load balancing system that can migrate individual tasks which are part of a parallel program running with a message passing library.
-Dynamite is based on Dynamic PVM [19], a reimplementation of the PVM message passing library that includes the load balancing functionality.
+The tool that has been used is Dynamite (van Albada et al., 1999), an automated load balancing system that can migrate individual tasks which are part of a parallel program running with a message passing library.
+Dynamite is based on Dynamic PVM (Overeinder et al., 1996), a re-implementation of the PVM message passing library (Geist et al., 1994) that includes the load balancing functionality.
 It monitors the utilization of the cluster nodes and migrates tasks when some of them get under-utilized or over-utilized as defined by configurable thresholds.
-The Dynamite system is composed of three separate parts (see [20] and [21] for a complete description): the load-monitoring subsystem, the schedulerwhich determines when a migration becomes necessary, which tasks will be involved and which particular allocation will be adopted-and the task migration software.
+The Dynamite system is composed of three separate parts (see Iskra et al. (2000b) and Iskra et al. (2000a) for a complete description): the load-monitoring subsystem, the scheduler-which determines when a migration becomes necessary, which tasks will be involved and which particular allocation will be adopted-and the task migration software.
 We have chosen Dynamite because of its maturity, flexibility and availability.
-However, other recent good dynamic load balancing systems which could also be used to execute this kind of simulations are the CAMELotGrid system [22], which is a specific tool to manage CA computations, and the general purpose framework designed by Vadhiyar and Dongarra, implemented and tested in the GrADS system [23].
+However, other recent good dynamic load balancing systems which could also be used to execute this kind of simulations are the CAMELotGrid system (Folino and Spezzano, 2007), which is a specific tool to manage CA computations, and the general purpose framework designed by Vadhiyar and Dongarra, implemented and tested in the GrADS system (Vadhiyar and Dongarra, 2005).
 An advantage of both systems over Dynamite is their possibility of integration on a grid computing environment.
 However, we decided to use a cluster computing environment because this is more adequate for the execution of a parallel CA (a high performance computing application) due to the low latency of the communications in comparison to a grid computing environment, which generally would be more adequate for running multiple executions of a complete CA for different values of the parameters (a high throughput computing application).